Application of the Lagrange mesh method in continuum-discretized coupled-channels calculations: Theoretical formalisms

-where $T_{P-T}$ denotes the kinetic energy of projectile-target radial relative motion. $V_{c-T}$ and $V_{v-T}$ are the $c$-target and $v$-target interactions respectively, which are optical model potentials in general. $R$ is the relative coordinate between the projectile and target. $m_c$ and $m_v$ are the mass of core and valence particles respectively. $\mu$ is the reduced mass of system.
-In CDCC formalism, the total wave function is expanded over the projectile internal wave functions as
+where $T_{P-T}$ denotes the kinetic energy of projectile-target relative motion. $V_{c-T}$ and $V_{v-T}$ are the interactions of $c$-target and $v$-target systems respectively. $\vec{R}$ is the relative coordinate between projectile and target. $m_c$ and $m_v$ are the masses of core and valence particles respectively.
+In CDCC formalism, the total wave function with total angular momentum $J$ and parity $\pi$ is expanded over the projectile internal wave functions as